ImpedanCEI/CEI-logo/README.md

 ```

 That's it!
 Now you can run the notebook `CEI_logo_playground.ipynb` and start generating your own version of the CEI logo :heart:

+* :folder: stl/ contains the geometry of the cavity and the letters for the logo
+* :folder: img/ contains some example images you can generate.
+Your simulation results will be generated there